Since then, the videos have made the rounds on the internet and have struck a resounding chord.

 “The #ThatsHarassment videos are so supremely uncomfy and so incredibly necessary, please make everyone you know watch them right now” said @msloukas.

 The six short films were directed by Israeli-American film director Sigal Avin.
 As for the inspiration behind the project?
-“I realized that I really wanted to see what sexual harassment was instead of hearing about it and reading about it all the time,” Avin explained to Cosmopolitan.
-“There was nothing on it, everything was much more violent, or unreal, but there was nothing that showed the gray area of sexual harassment.”
+“I realised that I really wanted to see what sexual harassment was instead of hearing about it and reading about it all the time,” Avin explained to Cosmopolitan.
+“There was nothing on it, everything was much more violent, or unreal, but there was nothing that showed the grey area of sexual harassment.”

 Each of the films depicted real-life stories and in addition to Schwimmer, Cristela Alonzo, Emmy Rossum, and Cynthia Nixon are also featured.